 How much exercise is enough?
 Rule of thumb 5 minutes for every month until 6 months.
-Now with puppies play is good enough exercise for their growing bones, but socialising is also a must, so short walks, to begin with, are fine.
+Now with puppies play is good enough exercise for their growing bones, but socializing is also a must, so short walks, to begin with, are fine.

 Why is my puppy scared of her collar and lead?
-Well it’s this unusual thing, they’re not scared but just unsure and believe it or not a collar restricts them in doing what they want as you have the control.
+Well it’s this unusual thing, they’re not scared but just unsure, and believe it or not a collar restricts them in doing what they want as you have the control.

 First things first

 This is a must!
-Get your puppy used to a collar and having a collar on and the feeling of it around there neck, it may take a couple of days but try it bit by bit, maybe 10 minutes here and there and then once you and your dog are confident they have it on all the time.
+Get your puppy used to a collar and having a collar on and the feeling of it around there neck, it may take a couple of days but try it bit by bit, maybe 10 minutes here and there, and then once you and your dog are confident they have it on all the time.

 What collar to use?
-Well at one dog training we mainly use half check collars, now half check collar come off the success of choke chains, but with half check collars, it’s mainly a normal collar but with a chain…you’re training them to the sound of the chain tightening but the chain does not tighten around their neck, just to the width of the actual collar.
+Well at one dog training we mainly use half check collars, now half check collar comes off the success of choke chains, but with half check collars, it’s mainly a normal collar but with a chain…you’re training them to the sound of the chain tightening but the chain does not tighten around their neck, just to the width of the actual collar.
 We’ll get to the training in a minute.

 I will note though the half check is a collar to be worn ONLY on walks, Have a normal clip collar with chip details on all the time.

-| This is a must!
-Get your puppy used to a collar.
+This is a must!
+Get your puppy used to a collar

 Time to introduce the puppy to the lead